FidelElie/FiDev/apps/home/src/content/music/2018-09-25/jevon-do-the-road.md

 The visuals for this song, I think have set a standard for what hood videos should be like these days.
-More about the artistry then someone just rapping with all the gang standing behind them throwing up gang signs.
+More about the artistry then someone just rapping with all the gang standing behind them throwing up hands.
 I find myself going out of my way to go to YouTube at times to listen to the song there.
 And finally the it all culminates in making me feel like I want to do the road.

+:lyrics[
+  They don't wanna aim for my head
+  Don't let me take your respect
+  I'll take your crown with your head still attached Then wear it as a chain on my neck
+][
+  Do The Road
+][
+  How do you not get gassed to something like this?
+]

-So listen to this tune, on your favourite streaming service or YouTube - the YouTube version is extended - and worth a separate listen entirely.
+So listen to this tune, on your favourite streaming service or YouTube.
+The YouTube version is extended - and worth a separate listen entirely.
 Jevon is doing it for Londoners everywhere.

 :youtube[fGuihyA8X34]

+:future-comment[Rest in peace, you will are greatly missed.][2024-12-01]